andre-c01/dhcp_dns/README.md

 After booting the vm go to `/etc/ssh/sshd_config` and uncomment `PasswordAuthentication yes` or do `sed -i '/PasswordAuthentication/s/^#//g' /etc/ssh/sshd_config\`.
 Then save and get the vm ip with `ip a`.

-Then enable & start the service `systemctl enable sshd --now`
+Enable & start the service `systemctl enable sshd --now`

 ### Using Solar Putty